-- 1. IRC notifies caseworker of food and/or fluid refusal at 48 or 24 hour point (depending on whether they are refusing food or fluids or both). - 2.
-On receipt of a notification that a detainee is refusing food and/or fluids the caseworker will review the individual's continued detention promptly.
+- 1. DET teams notifies caseworker of food and/or fluid refusal at 48 or 24 hour point (depending on whether they are refusing food or fluids or both). - 2.
+On receipt of a notification that a detained individual is refusing food and/or fluids the caseworker will review the individual's continued detention promptly.
 Assuming that the decision is taken to maintain detention, detention must continue to be reviewed regularly in line with published Home Office policy and additionally on an ad hoc basis, for example, in response to a deterioration in the individual's condition. - 3.
-The caseworker continues to receive regular updates from the IRC. - 4.
-The caseworker puts black and red rated cases (see BRAG rating), or any others causing concern, forward to the Immigration Enforcement Food and Fluid Refusal tactical group meeting for discussion until food and/or fluid refusal stops, the detainee is released or removal takes place. - All cases where release is being considered or proposed purely as a result of food and/or fluid refusal must be referred to strategic director (the Director of Casework and Returns) level for approval.
+The caseworker continues to receive regular updates from the IRC and weekly updates from the Detained Vulnerabilities Assurance and Advice Team (DVAAT) - 4.
+Black and red rated cases (see BRAG rating), or any others causing concern, are discussed in Immigration Enforcement Food and Fluid Refusal tactical group meetings until food and/or fluid refusal BRAG rated is downgraded, the detained individual is released or removal takes place. - 5.
+All cases where release is being considered or proposed purely as a result of food and/or fluid refusal must be referred to strategic director (the Director of Casework and Returns) level for approval.